convox/convox/docs/help/migration.md

 ## Local Racks

 - To retain your local Apps when moving to the new local Rack, you should [export](../reference/cli/apps#apps-export) them all first.
 This will create a local archive of all pertinent data for each app you export.
-- Uninstall your old local rack: `convox rack uninstall local`
+- Uninstall your old local rack: `convox rack uninstall local`.
+This should be performed with your existing CLI before upgrading that.
 - Deprecate your existing CLI version: `sudo mv /usr/local/bin/convox /usr/local/bin/convox-old`
 - [Install](../installation/cli) the new CLI
 - Install a new [local Rack](../installation/development-rack/)